Eurozone inflation hits record 8.1% amid rising energy costs

-LONDON (AP) — Inflation in the 19 countries that use the euro currency hit a record 8.1% amid surging energy costs prompted in part by Russia’s war in Ukraine, authorities said Tuesday.
+LONDON (AP) — Inflation in the 19 countries that use the euro currency hit a record 8.1% for the 19 countries amid surging energy costs prompted in part by Russia’s war in Ukraine, authorities said Tuesday.

 The latest data from European Union statistics agency Eurostat showed that annual inflation in May surpassed the previous record of 7.4% reached in the previous two months.